-The split central air conditioner is far and away the most popular way in which homeowners may choose to cool their homes during the hot summer season.
+The split central air conditioner is far and away the most popular choice for homeowners who are cooling their homes during this hot summer season.
 That being said, though, it is not your only option, nor is it necessarily the option that best suits your needs and personal preferences.

 If you are ready to invest in an air conditioner for a brand new home, or if the time has come replace your home cooling system, then you may want to consider the use of a heat pump in Columbus, OH.
 Read on to learn a bit more about heat pumps, how they operate, and the benefits that they have to offer.

-During the summer season, a heat pump functions much like the central air conditioner.
-These systems utilize the refrigerant cycle in order to absorb heat from the air surrounding the indoor evaporator coil in the air handler, and that heat is the dispersed outdoors at the condenser.
+During the summer season, a heat pump functions much like a central air conditioner.
+These systems utilize the refrigerant cycle in order to absorb heat from the air surrounding the indoor evaporator coil, which is in the air handler.
+That heat is then dispersed outdoors at the condenser.
 During the winter, though, the heat pump proves precisely why it is such a popular presence in the comfort industry.

 Give Quality Air Heating and Air Conditioning a call to schedule great AC services.